Three Repeat Policy

 There are certain courses that are required for the Bachelor degrees offered at Baruch College.
 Students who take a required course for the second time will be placed on rate of progress probation and should see an academic advisor as soon as possible.
 Failure to complete the required course(s) on the third attempt can result in dismissal from the major or college.

-The policy on repeating courses covers any or all base-level calculus courses (MTH 2205, 2207, or 2610), e.g., one course taken three times, each course taken once, or a one-and-two combination.
+The policy on repeating courses covers any and all base-level pre-calculus and calculus courses (MTH 2001, 2003, 2009, or 2009T for pre-calculus and MTH 2205, 2207, or 2610 for calculus), e.g., one course taken three times, each course taken once, or a one-and-two combination.
 All combinations will be treated identically as three attempts.

 Students who fail to complete one or more of the Zicklin pre-business courses (ACC 2101, CIS 2200, ECO 1001 and 1002, LAW 1101, MTH 2205/2207/2610, and STA 2000) are encouraged to see an academic advisor to discuss their options.